newrelic/newrelic-opentelemetry-examples/getting-started-guides/python/Uninstrumented/readme.md

     pip install opentelemetry-distro
     ```

-3. No changes to the code is needed, just run the app as usual but with `opentelemetry-instrument` before the command to start the application.
+3. When the [auto-instrument](https://opentelemetry.io/docs/instrumentation/python/automatic/) package is used, no changes to the code is needed, just run the app as usual but with `opentelemetry-instrument` before the command to start the application.
+To get logging data you must also set the OTEL_PYTHON_LOGGING_AUTO_INSTRUMENTATION_ENABLED environment variable to true.

 For example:

     ```
+    export OTEL_PYTHON_LOGGING_AUTO_INSTRUMENTATION_ENABLED=true
     opentelemetry-instrument python app.py
     ```

 4. To generate traffic, in a new terminal tab, run the following command:
    PowerShell:
    ```powershell